IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“So git is my second big project which is only created to maintain my first big project.”

 ― <a href="https://en.wikipedia.org/wiki/Linus_Torvalds" target="_blank">Linus Torvalds</a>

->“There is a theory which states that if ever anyone discovers exactly ~~what the Universe is for and why it is here~~ how to quantize gravity, it will instantly disappear and be replaced by ~~something even more bizarre and inexplicable~~ a universe in which quantizing gravity is even harder.
-There is another theory which states that this has already happened.”
-[The original is strickenthrough and edited]

->“In the beginning the Universe was created.
-This has made a lot of people very angry and been widely regarded as a bad move.”

->“Imagine a puddle waking up one morning and thinking, "This is an interesting world I find myself in — an interesting hole I find myself in — fits me rather neatly, doesn't it?
-In fact it fits me staggeringly well, may have been made to have me in it!"
-This is such a powerful idea that as the sun rises in the sky and the air heats up and as, gradually, the puddle gets smaller and smaller, it's still frantically hanging on to the notion that everything's going to be alright, because this world was meant to have him in it, was built to have him in it; so the moment he disappears catches him rather by surprise.
-I think this may be something we need to be on the watch out for.
-We all know that at some point in the future the Universe will come to an end and at some other point, considerably in advance from that but still not immediately pressing, the sun will explode.
-We feel there's plenty of time to worry about that, but on the other hand that's a very dangerous thing to say.”

->“"Sir Isaac Newton, renowned inventor of the milled-edge coin and the catflap!"<br>
-"The what?" said Richard.<br>
-"The catflap!
-A device of the utmost cunning, perspicuity and invention.
-It is a door within a door, you see, a ..."<br>
-"Yes," said Richard, "there was also the small matter of gravity."<br>
-"Gravity," said Dirk with a slightly dismissive shrug, "yes, there was that as well, I suppose.
-Though that, of course, was merely a discovery.
-It was there to be discovered." …<br>
-"You see?" he said dropping his cigarette butt, "**They even keep it on at weekends.
-Someone was bound to notice sooner or later**.
-But the catflap … ah, there is a very different matter.
-Invention, pure creative invention.
-It is a door within a door, you see."”

-― <a href="https://en.wikipedia.org/wiki/Douglas_Adams" target="_blank">Douglas Adams</a>

 >“In a way, it feels like the cruelest joke in existence has been played on us.
 We became self-aware only to realize this story is not about us.
 While it is great to know about electrons and the powerhouse of the cell, science doesn't do a lot to make this less depressing.” [<a href="https://www.youtube.com/watch?v=MBRqu0YOH14&t=208s" target="_blank">YouTube</a>]